 Ongoing coordination, collaboration, and communication remain critical ingredients to RGS implementation and planning.
 Inclusive, transparent regional planning and governance also supports and facilitates community engagement and involvement, another critical ingredient to effective, accountable regional planning and development.

-Ongoing collaborative activities and partnerships includes the Okanagan Basin Water Board, Okanagan Regional Library, Sterile Insect release Program, Starling Control Program, Regional Transit, and the South Okanagan Similkameen Conservation Program.

-This indicator will measure regional engagement and collaboration activity through a self-reporting annual survey for member communities and Regional Directors on collaborative planning and projects, including servicing agreements, protocol agreement activities with First Nations, and regional planning initiatives.

-ENERGY EMISSIONS AND CLIMATE CHANGE

-Reduce energy emissions and ensure the South Okanagan is prepared for a changing climate.

-INDICATOR HOW ARE WE DOING: Change since last period 7.1) Tonnes of GHGs by source type (residential/ commercial buildings, vehicles) No data available 7.2) Average residential energy consumption/home Poorly: consumption increased by 9.71 GJ per household between 2007- 2012
+In 2017, an Okanagan wide floodplain mapping project is being coordinated amongst the three Regional Districts in partnership with OBWB.
+Ongoing collaborative activities and partnerships includes the Okanagan Basin Water Board, Okanagan Regional Library, Sterile Insect release Program, Starling Control Program, Regional Transit, and the South Okanagan Similkameen Conservation Program This indicator will measure regional engagement and collaboration activity through a self-reporting annual survey for member communities and Regional Directors on collaborative planning and projects, including servicing agreements, protocol agreement activities with First Nations, and regional planning initiatives.
+SECTION Pentiction, cc-by, Jeff Turner, flickr.com ENERGY EMISSIONS AND CLIMATE CHANGE GOAL Reduce energy emissions and ensure the South Okanagan is prepared for a changing climate.
+INDICATOR HOW ARE WE DOING: Change since last period 7.1) Tonnes of GHGs by source type (residential/ commercial buildings, vehicles) No data available 7.2) Average residential energy consumption/resident

-7.1) Tons of greenhouse gases (GHGs) by source type (residential/ commercial buildings, vehicles)

-This indicator measures the amount of GHGs produced by different sectors in the RGS Study Area.
+Poorly: consumption appears to have increased from 2012 to 2016.
+7.1) Tons of greenhouse gases (GHGs) by source type (residential/commercial buildings, vehicles) This indicator measures the amount of GHGs produced by different sectors in the RGS Area.
 The global scientific community has reached consensus that the increasing emissions of human caused greenhouse gases (GHGs) are rapidly changing the earth's climate.
 With more extreme weather conditions, including more intense drought years and heavier rainfalls, the South Okanagan is particularly vulnerable to the anticipated impacts a warming climate will have.
 Under the Greenhouse Gas Reduction Targets Act, B.C.'s GHG emissions are to be reduced by at least 33% below 2007 levels by 2020.
 The Regional District of Okanagan-Similkameen, City of Penticton, Town of Oliver, Town of Osoyoos, and District of Summerland are all signatories to the B.C.
 Climate Action Charter, which includes commitments to reducing GHGs and taking actions to prepare for a changing climate.
 Each community and RDOS electoral area also has its own targets set to reach the overall goal of a 35 percent reduction per person by 2030 across the region.

-7.2) Average residential energy consumption/ home

-Residential energy consumption shows how much energy residents of the South Okanagan consume, on average.
-This indicator takes the total amount of consumption of energy (electricity, heating oil, wood, natural gas and propane) and divides that number by the number of dwelling units.
+Data was collected through the Provincial Community Energy Emissions Inventory (CEEI); however, the last available data is from 2010.
+7.2) Average residential energy consumption/ resident Residential energy consumption shows how much energy residents of the South Okanagan consume, on average.
+This indicator takes the total am consumption of energy (Fortis Gas, Fortis Electric, and BC Hydro) and divides that number by the population.
 In the South Okanagan, the two primary sources for energy are electricity and natural gas.
 Data is calculated in Giga Joules5.
-Total energy use would include all other activities such as industrial and commercial.

 The RGS supports that efficient management of community energy use and carbon emissions is one aspect of building sustainable communities.
 The generation of energy is associated with environmental impacts to land, air and water resources.
 However, different sources of energy have different environmental impacts.
 For instance, natural gas results in significant greenhouse gas (GHG) emissions and other air emissions, while hydroelectric power generation may cause harm to water resources and to habitat.
 The reliance on non-renewable fossil fuels poses serious challenges to our long-term sustainability.

-Between 2007 and 2012, average residential energy use increased by 9% or 9.71 GJ/ dwelling.
+Between 2012 and 2016, average residential energy use has increased.
+This data was collected from the Province's CEEI and the last available is from 2016.

-This indicator has been adjusted to be consistent with the Provincial Community Energy & Emissions Inventory (CEEI) data collected in each local government across BC.
-It is anticipated that this data collection methodology will remain consistent in future years.
-At current, the most recent data available is from 2012, however, future CEEI Reports are anticipated to be produced every two years (i.e., 2014, 2016) with updates to the base year (2007) inventories.